rgbpokka/tp/docs/UserGuide.md

 Example 2 (Edit staff):

-* `edit sid/123 p/99999999` locates the staff Jeremy, by his staff ID, 123 and overwrites the phone number field with the new phone number provided.
+* `edit sid/123 p/99999999 e/j@mailer.com` locates the staff Jeremy, by his staff ID, 123 and overwrites the phone number field with the new phone number provided, and the email with the new email provided.

 [Back to Table of Contents](#table-of-contents)